rdegges/rdegges-blog/articles/2011/establishing-a-writing-habit.md

-% Establishing a Writing Habit
+Title: Establishing a Writing Habit
-%
+Date: 2011-12-14 02:51
-%
+Author: Randall Degges

-# Establishing a Writing Habit
+Tags: life, personaldevelopment, philosophy

 I'm a big fan of personal growth and development.
 My thought on the matter is that each of us is only given a little time to live, so we might as well make